ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_deletinginstance_multi.md

 3. Delete the secondary vCenter Server from the primary SSO (Single Sign-On) domain.
 For more information, see [Unregister vCenter Server from Single Sign-On](https://kb.vmware.com/s/article/2106736){: external}.
 4. Demote the local domain controller Virtual Service Instance (VSI).
 For more information, see [Demoting domain controllers and domains](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/deploy/demoting-domain-controllers-and-domains--level-200-){: external}.
 5. Delete the secondary vCenter Server with Hybridity Bundle instance from the {{site.data.keyword.vmwaresolutions_short}} console.
-6. Repeat steps 1 - 5 for all secondary vCenter Server with Hybridity Bundle instances in your multi-site configuration.
+6. Repeat steps 1 - 5 for all secondary vCenter Server with Hybridity Bundle instances in your multisite configuration.
 7. After you delete all secondary instances, you can also delete the primary instance from the {{site.data.keyword.vmwaresolutions_short}} console.

 ## Related links